helium/HIP/0051-helium-dao.md

 # Open Questions

-1. Should the subDAO multisig be composed of WNP validators or some delegation chosen by WNT holders through governance?
+1. Should the subDAO multisig be composed of WNP Validators or some delegation chosen by WNT holders through governance?
 2. What does a migration process look like for the existing implementation onto the new structure outlined?